15th Annual Memorial Celebration

 This event is limited to the first 30 participants to register.
 To register, CLICK HERE:

-Once a year for each ecosystem we have a planting day where family and friends can join our staff and other volunteers as we restore the cemetery by planting a Living Memorial at their loved one’s grave.
+Once a year for each ecosystem at PCCC we have a planting day where family and friends can join our staff and other volunteers as we restore the cemetery by planting a Living Memorial at their loved one’s grave.